 Consider now the following variation of the trivial inference problem of § 7.1.

 This electric component had an early failure.
-If an electric component fails early, then at production it either didn’t pass the heating test or didn’t pass the shock test.
-The probability that it didn’t pass both tests is 10%.
-There’s no reason to believe that the component passed the heating test, more than it passed the shock test.
+If an electric component fails early, then at production either it didn’t pass the heating test or it didn’t pass the shock test.
+The probability that it passed neither test (that is, both tests failed) is 10%.
+There’s no reason to believe that the component passed the heating test, more than to believe that it passed the shock test.

-The inspector wants to assess, also in this case, whether the component did not pass the heating test.
+Again the inspector wants to assess whether the component did not pass the heating test.

 From the data and information given, what would you say is the probability that the component didn’t pass the heating test?

-• Try to argue why a conclusion cannot be drawn with certainty in this case.
-One way to argue this is to present two different scenarios that fit the given data but have opposite conclusions.
+Try to argue why a conclusion cannot be drawn with certainty in this case.
+One way to argue this is by presenting two different scenarios that fit the given data but have opposite conclusions.

 Let us first generalize this notation in a straightforward way:

 First, let’s represent the probability or degree of belief of a sentence by a number in the range \([0,1]\), that is, between \(\mathbf{1}\) (certainty or true) and \(\mathbf{0}\) (impossibility or false).
-The value \(0.5\) represents that the belief in the truth of the sentence is as strong as that in its falsity.
+The value \(0.5\) represents a belief in the truth of the sentence which is as strong as the belief in its falsity.

 Note that this notation includes the notation for truth-values as a special case: